vippsas/vipps-ecom-api/vipps-ecom-api.md

 ```

 Example of a `deeplinkURL`:

 `vipps://?token=eyJraWQiOiJqd3RrZXkiLCJhbGciOiJSUzI1NiJ9.ey <snip>`

 **Please note:** If you have both the official Vipps app from App Store _and_ the test Vipps app from TestFlight installed,
 the app switch may open either one.
 There is no way to open one of them specifically, as
 the URL scheme is the same for both.
-A workaround is to only have one of the apps installed on the device.
+We recommend to only have one of the apps installed on the device.

 #### Redirect back to the merchant app from Vipps app